ASE A4 Steering Suspension Practice Test

 Answer C is correct.
 Both technicians are correct.

 Answer D is wrong.
-Read more about EPS power steering systems in the read more section.
+Read more about EPS power steering systems by clicking the Read More... button.

-3. There is a growling sound coming from the front of a vehicle that increases with vehicle speed and gets louder while turning left.
+3. A growling sound is heard from the front of a vehicle that increases with speed and gets louder while turning left.
 Which of the following is causing this noise?

 - A. A cupped left front tire tread.